Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 dbPath Text 75

-3. Save the Table with the name FilesList and key in the full path names of your Databases running on the Server and close the table.
-Do not use UNC ("\\ServerName\FolderName\DatabaseNname") type addressing method.
+3. Save the Table with the name FilesList and key in the full path names of your Databases running on the Server, and close the table.
+Do not use the UNC type server addressing method:

 4. Open a new Form and create a List Box using the FilesList Table.
 See the design given below.
 Draw two Label Controls below the List Box and two Command Buttons below that, side by side.

-5. Resize the Controls and position them, to look almost like the design given above.
-The finished design in Normal View is given below.
-The Labels below the List Box are kept hidden and will appear only when we run the Program.
+5. Resize the Controls and position them to match the design given above.
+The finished design in Normal View is shown below.
+The Labels below the List Box are kept hidden and will appear only when the Program runs.

-Change the Property Values of the Form and Controls so that you can make them look exactly like the design given above.
+Change the Property Values of the Form and controls, so that your Form and design look exactly like the design given above.

 7. Change the List Box's Property Values as given below: